varunshankar/galaxy-godocker/README.md

 # Galaxy-Godocker

-A runner/executor for Galaxy jobs using GoDocker.
+A REST based runner for executing Galaxy jobs using GoDocker.

 GoDocker is a batch computing/cluster management tool using Docker as execution/isolation system.
 Galaxy is designed to run jobs on your local system by default, but it can be configured to run jobs on a cluster.
 The front-end Galaxy application runs on a single server as usual, but tools are run on cluster nodes instead.
 Here, we use GoDocker system to manage authentication, scheduling and execution of jobs.